Above the Green Line -01

 Swing Trading is a strategy where a trader purchases a financial instrument and holds onto it anywhere from a few days to a few weeks.
 A swing trader will follow chart trends and patterns and hopes to sell at a defined target, and capture gains off of short term price movements.
 Traders who utilize this trading strategy primarily apply concepts of Technical Analysis.
 At Above the Green Line, we are Swing Trading Masters based on our system of Three Rules.

-SWING TRADING (SHORT TERM)
+DAILY SWING TRADING (SHORT TERM)

-Watchlist and Charts
+Watchlist and Charts to Buy Soon.

-Current PositionsCurrent Charts
+Current Swing PositionsCurrent Swing Charts

 Closed ResultsTrading Dashboard